 Alfred M. Darlow Exhibition Hall

 The Alfred M. Darlow exhibition Hall houses ever-changing temporary exhibits.
-Currently on display:

 Children's Discovery Room